 Provides a delayed alarm (using the programmed entry delay time) if an entry/exit zone is faulted first.
 Otherwise it produces an instant alarm.
 It is active when the system is armed in the AWAY or MAXIMUM mode, but the MAXIMUM mode eliminates the entry delay.

-If the Interior Follower zone is programmed for one of the STAY modes (default is STAY mode 1), it is automatically bypassed when the panel is armed in the STAY or INSTANT mode.
+Interior Follower zones are automatically bypassed when the panel is armed in the STAY or INSTANT mode.